 Want to build a great newsletter for your baby class but don’t know where to start?

-If you build a click-worthy newsletter, you will be able to connect with parents, provide valuable information, and ultimately drive attendance and participation in your baby classes.
+If you build a click-worthy newsletter, you will be able to connect with parents, provide valuable information, and ultimately drive attendance and participation in your classes.
 Here are seven easy steps to create a newsletter that not only captures attention but also keeps parents coming back for more.

 1. Understand Your Audience